 5 Industry Experts on How to Measure Employee Engagement Effectively in 2020

 Companies often struggle to figure out how to measure employee engagement.
 So much so, that several organizations don’t measure it at all.
 Make sure you read this article.
 Five industry experts weigh in on how to measure employee engagement effective in 2020.

 What Do You Think?
 Each month we ask readers to contribute to our topic conversation and share a little about what they do in their firms.
 We took a break from polling in December, but in November, we asked about what you are using for CRM (if any).
 Click here to find out how you and others answered.

 This month we ask that you please take a minute for the AAM Minute and answer this month’s poll questions about employee engagement.

 The Seasoned Marketer: Busy season survival kits, end of year parties, ice cream days and company barbeques… creating strategies to engage employees can be a lot of fun.
 It’s a chance for marketers to use their creativity, and break up the monotony of desk work for their teams.
-However, employee engagement goes far beyond just fun and game.
+However, employee engagement goes far beyond just fun and games.
 Check out this article on how to create an environment that optimizes employee engagement. .